pmrprdc/pmrprdc/README.md

 So let's give a round of applause,
 For these engineers who work without pause,
 For their magic, intelligence, and passion,
-And the products are SMASHIN!
+And the App's are SMASHIN!

 -#AI-assisted pmrprdc